DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 # DATA MESH Journey *from Theory to Practice*
 <br>

-This repository is my humble endeavour to take a you through **The Best of Enterprise Data Mesh 2.0** by introducing the Constructs, Design Elements, Real life implementations of Data Mesh, Codesets, Data Mesh Reference Artefacts & FAQs from the captivating landscape of Distributed Data Mesh 2.0.
+This repository is my humble contribution to the Open Source Community for **The Best of Enterprise Data Mesh 2.0** by introducing the Constructs, Design Elements, Real life implementations of Data Mesh, Codesets, Data Mesh Reference Artefacts & FAQs from the captivating landscape of Distributed Data Mesh 2.0.
 Gear up for **the Conceptual Universe called "Distributed Data Mesh 2.0"**.
 Bon Vaoyage!!

 # Nuances of The World of "Data Mesh 2.0"